Media Exploitation of Children in the Aftermath of School Violence: A Commentary

 I am not sure how many "sins" I would recognize in the world.
 Some would surely be defused by changed circumstances.
 But I can imagine none that is more irredeemably sinful than the betrayal, the exploitation, of the young by those who should care for them."— Elizabeth Janeway

 Plain and simple, the news networks are exploiting the tragedy and the children for viewers and ratings.
 In their minds (and their words), they are giving us up-to-date, breaking news coverage.
 But let's face it - the questions being asked of the children are to sate the curiosity of viewers.
-It is a good drama (this is not that people don't care deeply, but subconsciously we want to see drama).
 So that is what the media seeks to do.
 The news networks want their reporters to be first at the scene, before other networks.
 The earlier they get there after the tragedy, the more emotion and drama is being played out.

 I truly believe that broadcasters care about what's happened (I can't bring myself to consider the alternative).
 I think they truly care about the victims and their families.
 But they are also seeing it through the lens of business and ratings.
-Their "Let's see if we can get more interviews and information before channels 5 and 7 do" mentality kicks in, and it becomes about getting the human element, as well as the facts, when they start questioning the children for all the gory, terrifying details.
-They cannot see the wrong in interviewing children in this context, nor the inappropriate line of questioning.
-It's exploitive, plain and simple.
+Their competition with other networks kicks in, and it becomes about getting the human element as much as the facts.
+Thus begins the exploitive interviews digging at children for all the gory, terrifying details.

-These reporters and networks are not hesitant to shortly thereafter go to the homes of anyone involved and camp out or relentlessly barrage them with phone calls, hoping for an interview.
+These reporters and networks are not hesitant to shortly thereafter go to the homes of anyone involved and camp out on their front lawns or relentlessly barrage them with phone calls, hoping for an interview.

 Make sense of it?